88-degrees/Book-of-Changes/appendix02s2.md

 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) finds an unsatisfactory auspice in paragraph 4.
 Line 4 represents a great minister who should be able to guide all to rest where they ought to be; but he can only keep himself from agitation.

-Yü Păn (Ming dynasty) says on paragraph 5:--'Words should not be uttered rashly.
+Yü Păn (Míng dynasty) says on paragraph 5: -- 'Words should not be uttered rashly.
 Then, when uttered, they will be found p.
 333 accordant with principle.
 But it is only the master of the virtue belonging to the due mean who can attain to this.'

 333:LIII The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, to bring out the suitability of the Great Symbolism and its application, say:--'A tree springing up on the ground is a tree as it begins to grow.
 A tree on a hill is high and large.
 Every tree when it begins to grow, shows its p.
 334 branches and twigs gradually becoming long.
 Every morning and every evening show some difference; and when the tree is high and great, whether it be of an ordinary or extraordinary size, it has taken years to reach its dimensions.
 This illustrates the difference between the advance in Shăng (46) and that in Kien.
 Then the maintenance of extraordinary virtue in the application and the improvement of manners is a gradual process.
 The improvement of the manners, moreover, flows from the maintenance of the extraordinary virtue; which implies also a gradual operation and progress.'